How to Build Your Preschooler's Attention Span — Practical Tips for Singapore Parents

 When to Seek Professional Help

-- Shows significant regression compared to same-age peers
+- Shows significant regression compared to same-age peers over several months

 Start Small, Stay Consistent